janelia-cellmap/cellmap-segmentation-challenge/README.md

 Welcome to the [**CellMap Segmentation Challenge**](https://janelia.figshare.com/articles/online_resource/CellMap_Segmentation_Challenge/28034561/1?file=51215543) toolbox!

-For more information, see the [Segmentation Challenge FAQ](./FAQ.md).

 This Python package provides a simple and flexible API for:

 - [Accessing challenge data](#download-the-data)